As virus cases rise, more of California shuts down

 The new restrictions bring increased dilemmas for restaurants, houses of worship and other businesses and institutions that must keep activities outside just as California’s wet, windy and cooler winter arrives.
 Schools may have to continue remote instruction instead of renewing in-person classes.

 Health officials largely blame gatherings of family and friends for the increases.
-While the infection rate in the nation’s most populous state remains much lower than the country as a whole, they fear the trend will accelerate as relatives gather for the holidays and spend more time inside during winter months.
+While the infection rate in the nation’s most populous state remains much lower than the country as a whole, they fear the trend will accelerate as relatives gather for the holidays.

 “We’re seeing groups of people gather indoors and coming into close contact for longer periods of time,” Humboldt County Deputy Health Officer Dr. Josh Ennis said.
 “We’ve been talking about the confluence of COVID and colder weather for months, and now that time is here.”